aitorecheveste/aeTools/README.md

 ____

 # aeTools

+## iSTMap
+Change the reference frame from the STMap node itself, invert the transformation and it allows adding motion blur.

 ## aeBrokenEdges
 Is a very light gizmo with which you can smartly break the edges of your mattes, adapting to the luminosity of the plate.